 Charles Maltby, a student at Harvard, married in February of 1903 to Helen Tudor Danziger.
 At the time of their marriage, she was a member of the chorus of the Little Host Company, playing at Columbia theatre, and the marriage attracted significant publicity.
 After their marriage, they lived at The Ranelegh at 11 Montford Street.

 Julia Malby and her daughter, Constance, moved to Brookline by 1904.

 On December 9, 1903, 531 Beacon was acquired from Julia Maltby and from a trust established under Edward Maltby’s will for the benefit of their children by real estate dealer Mark Temple Dowling.

 531 Beacon was not listed in the 1904 Blue Book.

-In early 1904, 531 Beacon was purchased from Mark Temple Dowling by Dr. Edgar Miller Holmes and his wife, Pauline Gertrude (Prentice) Holmes.
-The transaction was reported in the Boston Globe on February 19, 1904.
+On February 17, 1904, 531 Beacon was purchased from Mark Temple Dowling by Dr. Edgar Miller Holmes.
+He and his wife, Pauline Gertrude (Prentice) Holmes, made it their home.
 They previously had lived at 598 Tremont.
-He is shown as the owner of 531 Beacon on the 1908 and 1917 Bromley maps.

 Edgar Holmes was a physician and ear, nose, and throat specialist, and maintained his office at 531 Beacon.